The Teen Idles: Appearance

 To revive the fervor of punk, which the band felt was being distorted by new wave, the Idles sought to look as intimidating as possible.
 They shaved their heads, grew mohawks and wore various punk accessories.
 Nelson and MacKaye even drove thumbtacks into the soles of their boots so they would make an "ominous clacking" sound when they walked.
 The band's visual presentation was at odds with their demeanor; according to MacKaye, "In our shows and within our own community, we were totally goofy guys.
-We were painfully honest — we didn't shoplift, we didn't vandalize, we didn't spray-paint. [...]
-We don't do anything — everybody just hates us because of the way we look".
+We were painfully honest—we didn't shoplift, we didn't vandalize, we didn't spray-paint. [...]
+We don't do anything—everybody just hates us because of the way we look".

-The Music

-The members of Teen Idles were not considered to be as musically talented as other bands.
-The band was known for their ability to irritate using their lyrics.
-The lyrics consisted of no melody and digs at different things; such as, drug culture.

 West Coast tour and Inner Ear

 After a number of concerts in D.C. opening for bands such as the Untouchables, the Idles decided to tour the West Coast in August 1980.
 Along with roadies Garfield and Sullivan, the band traveled to California.
 They were immediately hassled by police upon their arrival, and after challenging the police, Nelson was handcuffed for an hour.
 When the Teen Idles eventually began their tour, they were refused entry at Los Angeles' Hong Kong Café because of their age.
 Originally due to open for the Dead Kennedys and the Circle Jerks, they settled for playing the next night, opening for the Mentors and a band called Puke, Spit and Guts in exchange for just $15.
 The Teen Idles impressed those at the venue; MacKaye later said, "People were freaked out by how fast [we played]".

 Upon returning to D.C., the Teen Idles were asked by Skip Groff, owner of the Washington record store Yesterday and Today, to record some tracks at Inner Ear, a small recording studio in Arlington, Virginia.
 They were introduced to engineer and owner Don Zientara (the "studio" was a four-track recorder at Zientara's house).
 The Teen Idles played live in the basement while Zientara engineered and Groff produced.
 Seven tracks were recorded in total.
 However, the band was undecided about what to do with the tapes and eventually shelved them.